silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/19_GraphQL/01_getting_started/index.md

 composer update-recipe silverstripe/recipe-cms
 ```

-Alternatively, you can remove `silverstripe/recipe-cms` from your root `composer.json` and replace it with the the contents of the `composer.json` in `silverstripe/recipe-cms`.
+Alternatively, you can remove `silverstripe/recipe-cms` from your root `composer.json` and replace it with the contents of the `composer.json` in `silverstripe/recipe-cms`.

 [alert]
 You are viewing docs for a pre-release version of silverstripe/graphql (4.x).